The Grieve writing competition accepts stories and poems on any topic related to loss: loss of a job, loss of a home, mobility, a pet.

-Yes, death is a common theme in the stories and poems that are selected for the anthology, but the judges are also looking for fresh approaches to loss because grief can accompany any significant change or shift in our lives.
+Yes, death is a common theme in the stories and poems that are selected to be published in the Grieve anthologies, but the judges are also looking for stories and poems about loss that are not always recognised in society because grief can accompany any significant change or shift in our lives.

 Doris Zagdanksi has been one of the Grieve judges for 3 years.
 Doris believes the Grieve project allows people to “tell it like it is.”
 From Doris:

 In my 20s, I lost an infant daughter to SIDS.
 It was a terrible time in my life especially because I was so young.
 I knew nothing about grief.
 Nobody in my family had died, it was such a struggle to know how to cope, to know what to do.
 I worked it out after a few years searching for information.
 And I found it really helpful to start writing.
 I found the experience of writing to be cathartic, a way to express feelings that I couldn’t discuss with friends or family.